In-memory caching and persistence v7

 The data changes are fetched and stored in memory buffers to optimize the data replication process.
-This avoids the overhead associated with repeatedly fetching the same set of changes from the database server when there are multiple target databases.
+This technique avoids the overhead associated with repeatedly fetching the same set of changes from the database server with multiple target databases.

-This approach is sufficient as long as all of the target databases are accessible during a replication event and the data fits within the available cache.
+This approach is sufficient as long as all of the target databases are accessible during a replication event and the data fits in the available cache.

-Java object serializatio to persist the in-memory state of the data.
-Object serialization is the conversion of object data and other relevant information to a sequence of bytes that can then be stored in a file.
+The Replication Server architecture uses Java object serialization to persist the in-memory state of the data.
+Object serialization converts object data and other relevant information to a sequence of bytes that can then be stored in a file.

-The following are examples that can result in the eviction of in-memory data to persistent storage:
+The following are examples that can result in evicting in-memory data to persistent storage:

 - Before the next replication event occurs, the in-memory cache is filled with the data changes and needs to be evicted to accommodate a new set of changes.

-- In the replication system, there are multiple target databases.
+- The replication system has multiple target databases.
 During a synchronization event, all of the changes available in the cache are applied successfully to some of the target databases.
-However one or more of the other target databases cannot be accessed.
+However, one or more of the other target databases can't be accessed.
 All of the applied changes held in memory must be persisted and retained so that these changes can be reloaded and applied when the inaccessible databases becomes available.

 The cache size corresponds to the heap size configured for the publication server by the